projectatomic/ansible-osbs/README.md

 You can override the default settings in `group_vars/all` for all hosts.
 See the file for some examples.

-#### Kerberos proxy
+#### Authenticating proxy

-The playbook can also install apache httpd and configure it as a reverse proxy for the OSBS that requires valid kerberos ticket.
-You need to have a kerberos keytab in order for this to work.
+The playbook can also install apache httpd and configure it as a reverse proxy for the OSBS that requires some form of authentication.

-To enable the kerberos proxy, edit `hosts` and include your host in `krb_proxies` section.
+To enable the proxy, edit `hosts` and include your host in `auth_proxies` section.
 Note that currently the proxy has to be on the same machine as the openshift instance it is proxying.

 You also have to edit `site.yml` and set `behind_auth_proxy` parameter to `true` so that the OSBS only accepts connection through the proxy.

+There are two forms of authentication supported - kerberos and HTTP basic authentication.
+Kerberos proxy requires valid keytab in order to work.
+The basic authentication is mostly useful for development/debugging when you don't have a keytab available.

 ### Usage for atomic-reactor development